pettenuzzofabio/image-augmentation/README.md

 ## Future developments

-- image flip: this hasn't been implemented yet because for my project I need to distinguish between Left-something and Right-something
+- image flip: this hasn't been implemented yet because for my purpose I need to distinguish between Left-something and Right-something
+- augment bounding boxes (and possibly other landmarks) in the exactly same way as the augmented image, in order to better use transformations which alter pixel coordinates.
+This can be accomplished by using `random.seed()`
+-
+- add requirements.txt